- Introduction to Context Management

 - Edit the Configuration of a Microsoft Entra ID Context Table

-- Default Microsoft Entra ID Attribute Mapping
+- Default User Attribute Mapping for Microsoft Entra ID

 - Okta Context Tables